tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/EDA and Demand Pay Analysis of Data Jobs in India/Readme.md

 Each Jupyter notebook in this project addresses a specific strategic question regarding the Indian data job market.
 Below is the step-by-step breakdown of the data processing pipelines, visualization scripts, and analyst-level market insights.

 ---
-##  In-Demand Skills Across Data Roles
+##  4.1.
+In-Demand Skills Across Data Roles
-4.1.
+This section answers the following question:
 What are the most demanded skills for the top 3 data roles in India?

 ### Methodology & Data Pipeline
 To determine the most requested technical competencies, raw job postings were filtered for the Indian market and exploded across individual skill elements.
 The dataset was aggregated by `job_title_short` to identify the three data roles with most job postings in India: **Data Engineer**, **Data Scientist**, and **Data Analyst**.